Breadth-first search: Completeness

 In the analysis of algorithms, the input to breadth-first search is assumed to be a finite graph, represented as an adjacency list, adjacency matrix, or similar representation.
 However, in the application of graph traversal methods in artificial intelligence the input may be an implicit representation of an infinite graph.
 In this context, a search method is described as being complete if it is guaranteed to find a goal state if one exists.
 Breadth-first search is complete, but depth-first search is not.
 When applied to infinite graphs represented implicitly, breadth-first search will eventually find the goal state, but depth first search may get lost in parts of the graph that have no goal state and never return.

 BFS ordering

-An enumeration of the vertices of a graph is said to be a BFS ordering if it is the possible output of the application of BFS to this graph.
+An enumeration of the vertices of a graph is said to be a BFS ordering if it is a possible output of the application of BFS to this graph.